-CHEATING/PLAGIARISM - The dishonest production or dissemination of schoolwork.
-This includes copying, sharing answers/documents (electronic or hard copy), violating or compromising testing procedures, turning in work that someone else produced (including a family member), or any other fraudulent practice, whether or not the student benefited or obtained any advantage from the action in question.
+CHEATING - The dishonest production or dissemination of schoolwork.
+This includes copying, sharing answers/documents (electronic or hard copy), violating or compromising testing procedures, turning in work that someone else produced (including a family member or online resources), or any other fraudulent practice, whether or not the student benefited or obtained any advantage from the action in question.
 This also includes an instance in which a student knowingly provides work for or otherwise assists another in such action.
-Plagiarism is using others' ideas and words without clearly acknowledging the source of that information.

-COMPUTER VANDALISM - The misuse of school computers, including misuse of the school's hardware, as well as programming, reprogramming, or manipulation of local or hosted applications, web sites, or other digital services.
+COMPUTER VANDALISM - The misuse of school computers which leads to damages or loss of school computer, including the misuse or inappropriate use of the school's hardware, as well as programming, reprogramming, or manipulation of local or hosted applications, web sites, or other digital services.

-CONDUCT UNBECOMING OF AN ULS STUDENT - Students are expected to behave in a way that will bring honor to the school.
+CONDUCT UNBECOMING OF A ULS STUDENT - Students are expected to behave in a way that will bring honor to the school.
 Students are prohibited from behaving in ways that are contrary to good common sense or good taste or ways that will jeopardize the reputation of the school, welfare or well-being of themselves or others in the learning environment.